The Wheaton Blog

 Make sure all the items you are moving are accounted for when you show the movers around, whether that’s in-person or virtually.
 Keep in mind that if you add items to go on the truck without having mentioned them during the visual survey, the cost of your move will go up, as that changes the scope of the move.

-Using these tips, you’ll avoid red flags and ensure your move goes smoothly.
+Using the list and tips above, you can avoid moving red flags and ensure your move goes smoothly.
 Avoiding scams is an easy way to help your move be a pleasant experience.
 Choose Wheaton World Wide for your next move, and we’ll give you peace of mind during your move.